lookit/lookit-docs/docs/source/frame-dev.rst

 how one of the existing frames works, or you want to hard-code a particular complicated counterbalancing scheme.
 That’s okay!
-You can add a new frame to your own version of the ember-lookit-frameplayer repository, and tell Experimenter to use your Github fork of ember-lookit-frameplayer when building your study.
+You can add a new frame to your own version of the ember-lookit-frameplayer repository, and tell Experimenter to use your Github fork of ember-lookit-frameplayer (rather than the standard Lookit-maintained one) when building your study.

 The Lookit codebase is composed of two main modules: